isabella232/studio-appstore-service/README.md

 ## How to run the service

 - Open a comand prompt window and navigate to the folder where the server is located.
-- Type following command **AppStoreIntegrationService.exe**
+- Type the following command **AppStoreIntegrationService.exe**

 ## How to host a service on IIS
-A detaild explanation on how to host on IIS can be found [here](https://www.guru99.com/deploying-website-iis.html).
+A detailed explanation on how to host on IIS can be found [here](https://www.guru99.com/deploying-website-iis.html).